The Book of

-Adrian Beck is a TV producer, writer and incredible author.
+Adrian Beck is an incredible author.
 He and Deb chatted about all things writing and Final Storm.

 Room to Read

 700 million people in the world can't read, most are girls and women.
 Educating a child in the world's poorest countries costs $1 a day.
 Can you help us raise money to send kids to school?